 2. Training clients while wearing street clothes

-When members see a fitness trainer working with someone without wearing the health clubs uniform, it sends a message that club management may be dropping the ball.
+When members see a fitness trainer working with someone without wearing the health club's uniform, it sends a message that club management may be dropping the ball.
 I know when I see this I often wonder “what else isn’t management doing?”

 Personal trainers are ambassadors of the health club.
 They need to wear the uniform.
 Failure to wear their uniform while working also confuses members.
-Personal training revenue is at least in part dependant on the health club’s members feeling at ease to approach the staff with questions.
+Personal training revenue is at least in part dependent on the health club’s members feeling at ease to approach the staff with questions.
 When members see a trainer not wearing their uniform, they may be less inclined to ask questions –or sign up for training.

 3. Not paying attention to the client

-I recently watched a personal trainer at a well-known health club talking on his cell phone – and texting –while his client was working out.
+I recently watched a personal trainer at a well-known health club talking on his/her cell phone – and texting –while his client was working out.
 I couldn’t believe what I was seeing!
 Didn’t that personal trainer know that everybody in the club was watching his unprofessional behavior?

 When members see personal trainers being unprofessional, it sends a message to health club members about the treatment they can expect if they signed up for personal training.
+I have heard from several people over the years who told me how they also witnessed seeing trainers chatting on the phone during training sessions.
+They all said they same thing – they would never hire that trainer.

 4. Expired personal trainer certifications